eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 [treats these modifiers as annotations]: /documentation/1.3/reference/interoperability/java-from-ceylon

+## Limitations

+A couple of features of the Ceylon language can't be used with Java classes.
+Here's the limitations you should be aware of:

+- You can't call Java methods using the named argument syntax, since Java 7 doesn't expose the names of parameters at runtime, and Ceylon doesn't yet depend on language features only available in Java 8.
+- You can't obtain a method reference, nor a static method reference, to an overloaded method.
+- As detailed above, Java generic types don't carry reified type arguments at runtime, so certain operations that depend upon reified generics (for example, some `is` tests) are rejected at compile time, or unchecked at runtime.

 ## Syntax sugar that applies to Java types

 Certain syntactic constructs that are defined by the language